common-workflow-language/common-workflow-language/draft-3/userguide-intro.md

 CWL has roots in "make" and many similar tools that determine order of execution based on dependencies between tasks.
-However unlike "make", CWL tasks are isolated and you must list all your inputs and outputs explicitly up front.
-This allows CWL implementations to take advantage of technologies such as Docker containers makes CWL well suited for describing large-scale workflows in cluster, cloud and high performance computing environments where tasks are scheduled in parallel across many nodes.
+However unlike "make", CWL tasks are isolated and you must be explicit about your inputs and outputs.
+The benefit of explicitness and isolation are flexibility, portability, and
+scalability: tools and workflows described with CWL can transparently leverage technologies such as Docker, be used with CWL implementations from different vendors, and is well suited for describing large-scale workflows in cluster, cloud and high performance computing environments where tasks are scheduled in parallel across many nodes.

 # Wrapping Command Line Tools